Niravanaa/TaskManagerWPF/README.md

 # TaskManagerWPF

 TaskManagerWPF is a feature-rich task management application built with Windows Presentation Foundation (WPF) and C#.
-This project is designed to help you progressively develop your WPF and C# skills by following a roadmap that includes various stages of functionality enhancements.
+I want to design to develop my WPF and C# skills by following a roadmap that includes various stages of functionality enhancements.

 ## Roadmap